Flu Vaccine: Protecting Yourself and Your Community

 How the Flu Vaccine Helps Prevent Infection and Complications

 The flu vaccine helps protect individuals by triggering an immune response that builds antibodies against the influenza virus.
 These antibodies provide defence if exposed to the virus later, reducing the likelihood of severe illness.
-On a community level, the flu vaccine helps create “herd immunity,” meaning that the more people vaccinated, the less the virus can spread.
+On a community level, the flu vaccine helps create herd immunity,meaning that the more people vaccinated, the less the virus can spread.
 This protection is especially critical for vulnerable groups, like the elderly and those with weakened immune systems, who are at higher risk for serious flu complications.

 Who Needs The Vaccine and Why

 Older Adults (65+): Older adults are more susceptible to complications like pneumonia or hospitalisation from the flu.
 The vaccine helps strengthen their immune defences, lowering severe illness risks.
+For elderly patients or those with mobility difficulties, our GP home visit service means you can receive expert medical advice and vaccination support without the need to travel to one of our clinics.

 Young Children: Kids under five, especially those under two, often experience severe flu symptoms.
 The vaccine protects their developing immune systems from serious complications.